PerfectAudience/reign/README.md

 * Reliable Zookeeper client wrapper that handles common ZooKeeper connection/session errors and re-connects as necessary.
 * A standardized way of organizing information in ZooKeeper.

-Example applications:
+Application using Reign quickly gain a high level of cluster-awareness and coordination capabilities.

+Common use cases:
 * Zero configuration applications - deploy to different environments or change application properties without needing to edit configuration files or restart services.
+Edit configuration in one place and push changes out to many nodes at once.
 * Dynamic service discovery - nodes in one service can discover nodes in other services without configuration changes.
 * Service redundancy - for services where only one process/node can run at the same time, a stand-by process/node can be brought up and will automatically take over if the currently running process/node fails.
 * Capacity monitoring - services can monitor each other and ensure that they do not overwhelm each other:  for example, a frontline service may slow down its rate of requests to a backend service to prevent a "domino effect" where a spike in traffic brings down the whole application.
 * Application decisioning based on service state - services can publish diagnostic metrics which can be used to change application behavior:  for example, nodes in one service may go into "safety mode" based on information provided by another service (error rates, etc.).

-Building on top of Reign quickly provides a high level of cluster-awareness and coordination capabilities.

-Reign features a pluggable programming API which allows additional services to be built on top of or in addition to the core services.
+Reign features a programming API which allows additional services to be built on top of or in addition to the core services.
+Reign services can communicate with each other by sending messages to a specific node or broadcasting to an entire service.